NY Center for Ear, Nose, Throat, Sinus & Allergy

 If you struggle to breathe due to chronic sinusitis and can’t find relief, it may be time to consider the benefits of balloon sinuplasty.
-At NY Center for Ear, Nose, Throat, Sinus & Allergy in Brooklyn, New York, the experienced team of physicians offers this minimally invasive, in-office procedure to reduce chronic sinus pressure and improve your ability to breathe.
+At NY Center for Ear, Nose, Throat, Sinus & Allergy in Sheepshead Bay and Bay Ridge of Brooklyn, New York, the experienced team of physicians offers this minimally invasive, in-office procedure to reduce chronic sinus pressure and improve your ability to breathe.
 Learn more about balloon sinuplasty by scheduling a consultation online or by calling the practice today.

 Balloon sinuplasty is a surgical procedure effective in clearing chronically blocked sinuses using minimally invasive techniques.